Safety netting is a cornerstone of paediatric practice.

 TOP TIP – be adaptable (don’t just simply recite the same information each time)

-Social, educational, and cultural differences may all necessitate adapting your usual spiel in order to truly achieve understanding.
+Social, educational, and cultural differences may all necessitate adapting your usual spiel to truly achieve understanding.
 Remember, the parents are in an unfamiliar, often noisy, and stressful environment in addition to feeling worried about their child.
-Expect them to be distracted a little.
+Expect them to be a little distracted.

 Leaflets – standardised, quality assured but not necessarily up to date and potentially bland and uninteresting.